 U3 Advisors and Design Collective were selected via a competitive process to lead the nine-month planning process.
 During this time, multiple stakeholders were consulted including students, faculty, staff, administrators, and officials from the City and Town of Ithaca and Tompkins County.

-Cornell currently has the capacity to house less than half of its undergraduates and ten percent of its graduate and professional students.
+At the time the Housing Master Plan was conducted, Cornell had the capacity to house less than half of its undergraduates and ten percent of its graduate and professional students.
 While Cornell's housing portfolio includes a diverse array of housing configurations, there is not enough housing to meet demand and accommodate students in appropriate living environments that meet their developmental and programming needs.

 The lack of housing is particularly problematic for undergraduates, as fierce competition for a limited number of beds has resulted in a lottery system that creates intense anxiety among first-years and sophomores and difficulty living in one place on campus for more than one year.
 The sheer number of students living off-campus has also created tremendous upward pressure on rents in Collegetown without a corresponding increase in the quality of housing, exposing many students to dilapidated and sometimes unsafe living conditions.